jasonacox/TM1637TinyDisplay/README.md

 * GND - Ground

 ## Installation
-Copy this repository into your Arduino library as defined by the Arduino IDE sketchbook location preferences (e.g. `~/Documents/Arduino/libraries`).
+Copy this repository into your Arduino library folder as set by the Arduino IDE "sketchbook location" preferences (e.g. `~/Documents/Arduino/libraries`).

 ## Usage
-The library provides a single class named TM1637TinyDisplay.
-An instance of this class provides the following functions:
+The library provides a single class named TM1637TinyDisplay with the following functions:

 * `showNumber` - Display an integer number (positive or negative)
 * `showNumberDec` - Display a number with ability to set decimal points or colon